Measurement of the Casimir force between superconductors

 To fit this model to our data, we solve Eq.~\eqref{EqSISidebandmatrix} for $\vec{a}$ and compute the output field using the input-output formalism.
 Here we also add the solution for the weaker drive field $a_\mathrm{sb}$.
 The output field is described by

 In Fig.~\ref{FigSidebandamplitudes} we have plotted the maximum observed powers of each of our measured sidebands (markers) for different drive powers, and compared those to our fitted model (solid lines).
 There is an excellent agreement at all but the highest powers.
-For the highest powers, the mechanical nonlinearity due to the Casimir force reduces the maximum powers seen in the sidebands.
+For the highest powers, the optomechanical nonlinearity reduces the drive efficiency, which reduces the maximum powers seen in the sidebands.

-The measurements record the sideband powers, but the model of Eq.~\eqref{EqSidebandamplitudesoutput} is formulated in terms of particle number (we use $|a_\mathrm{out}|^2$), so we need two conversion factors (one for each axis of Fig.~\ref{FigSidebandamplitudes}).
-There is also attenuation from the room-temperature source to the cavity at \SI{10}{\milli\kelvin} (see Sec.~\ref{SecSIMeasurementsetup}), which gives us an additional conversion factor.
-The simplifications of the model of Eq.~\eqref{EqSISidebandmatrix} are not ideal to use it as an accurate calibration tool between mechanical amplitude and measured power, but it serves as a quick and crude estimation of these conversion factors.
+The measurements record the sideband powers, and from our model we extract $|a_\mathrm{out}|^2$, but we need two conversion factors to link the theory to our experiments (one for each axis of Fig.~\ref{FigSidebandamplitudes}).
+There is also attenuation from the room-temperature source to the cavity at \SI{10}{\milli\kelvin} (see \ref{Methods}), which gives us an additional conversion factor.
+The simplifications of the model of Eq.~\eqref{EqSISidebandmatrix} are not ideal to use it as an accurate calibration tool between mechanical amplitude and measured power, but it serves as a quick estimation of these conversion factors.
 We use these as an initial guess for the simulation-based calibration method using the optomechanical equations of motion described in the next section.